m4ttsch/omscs-notes-notes/computer-networks/rate-limiting-and-traffic-shaping.md

 These tools allow your machine to act as a monitor on the local area network, and if any packets are sent towards your network interface, the monitor records those packets.

-On a switched network, you wouldn’t see many packets that weren’t destined for your MAC address, but on a network where there is a lot of traffic being flooded, you might see quite a bit more traffic destined for an interface that you are using to monitor.
+On a switched network, you wouldn't see many packets that weren't destined for your MAC address, but on a network where there is a lot of traffic being flooded, you might see quite a bit more traffic destined for an interface that you are using to monitor.

 The advantages of packet monitoring is that it provides lots of detail, like timing information and information gleaned from packet headers.

 The disadvantage of packet monitoring is that there is relatively high overhead.
-It’s very hard to keep up with high speed links, and often requires a separate monitoring hardware device.
+It's very hard to keep up with high speed links, and often requires a separate monitoring hardware device.

 ## Flow Monitoring
 A flow consists of packets that share a common